 Jonathan Lethem

-The Stone from The New York Times A landmark collection of essays from The New York Times’ award-winning philosophy column.
+The Stone from the New York Times A landmark collection of essays from New York Times’ award-winning philosophy column.
 As disinformation continues to run rampant and our rights are increasingly called into question, editors Simon Critchley and Peter Catapano contend that philosophy in the public sphere is more crucial than ever.
 The world urgently needs insight and the courage to ask hard questions.

 Critchley is an international treasure that rare and real philosopher who embraces Rousseau’s ‘feeling of existence,’ David Bowie’s vision of love, and Philip K. Dick’s genius with genuine wrestling and a soulful smile!